xytovl/steam-runtime-tools/docs/steam-compat-tool-interface.md

     instead of proceeding directly to `SIGKILL`, to give it a chance to do graceful cleanup.

+## The legacy `LD_LIBRARY_PATH` Steam Runtime

+Older native Linux games on desktop systems (but usually not on Steam Deck) are run in the [scout `LD_LIBRARY_PATH` runtime][ldlp].
+This is an older mechanism than the compatibility tool interface, and does not have a tool manifest or a compatibility tool declaration.

 ## Command-line

 In a version 1 manifest, the `commandline` is a shell expression.